 Caution!
 The alligator snapping turtle (Macrochelys temminckii) occurs in southern Missouri in small numbers.
 It is a species of conservation concern and may not be shot or trapped under this rule.
 Identify the common snapping turtle correctly before taking control action!
-Detailed illustrations to the right and on page 15 of the Summary of Missouri Fishing Regulations PDF, listed under Related Information below, show you the differences between the two species.
+Detailed illustrations on page 15 of the Summary of Missouri Fishing Regulations, listed under Related Information below, show you the differences between the two species.

 The common snapping turtle (Chelydra serpentina serpentina) is present throughout Missouri and can occur wherever there is permanent water.
 Largely beneficial, it seldom causes damage but occasionally takes small ducks and goslings.
 Generally, reducing snapping turtle numbers does not affect fish abundance or fishing success.

 The Wildlife Code of Missouri classifies the common snapping turtle as a game animal that may be taken during the prescribed season.
 See current regulations for details.
 The Code also specifies that damage-causing common snapping turtles may be shot or trapped out-of-season without a permit; refer to 3 CSR 10-4.130 Owner May Protect Property; Public Safety of the Code for details and restrictions.